paterit/django-microservice-template/README.md

 Whenever you do changes in your code, when you run any builders in Buildbot the fresh copy of your sources will be copied to Buildbot worker and tested.

-The above will create docker machine and a bunch of images and containers.
-It can be easily and safely cleaned up by running:
+To clean CICD containers from run:

     make clean-cicd

-It will stop your docker-machine but won't destroy it.
-You need to clean it manually by typing:
+A bunch of images and containers exists in docker-machine.
+It can be easily and safely cleaned up by running (it will neither stop or remove docker-machine itself):

+    make clean-docker-machine

+To stop or remove docker machine type either:

+    docker-machine stop yourservice-cicd

+or:

     docker-machine rm yourservice-cicd